QuirkyCort/micropython-gy33/gy33-uart/README.md

 This is handled by the built-in micro-controller affects the processed RGB values.
 The built-in microcontroller does not provide a black calibration.

-### GY33_UART.set_i2c_addr(addr)

-Sets the i2c address (...for use in I2C mode).

-* addr: Desired i2c address.
-Must be between 0 to 127.

-### GY33_UART.integration_time(time)

-Sets the integration time in milliseconds.
-A higher integration time will provide a higher resolution for the raw values, but at the expense of a lower update rate.

-* time: Integration time in milliseconds.
-(Valid values are 700, 154, 100 (default), 24, or 2.4).

 ### GY33_UART.calibrate_white()